wzy151531/Java-chat-program/README.md

 * Show if the message is sent.
 * Search chat record at local.
 * Group chat.
-* Clients' chat data stored in server memory.
+* Clients' chat data stored in database.

 ## Quick Start